Astros' Hinch urges managers to ignore Twitter

 Maddon dismissed criticism when speaking with media on Monday.

 "Social media doesn't count at all.
 Twitter doesn't count at all," he said.
-"And really, as sports writers, you should do a better job than relying on Twitter to write a story, quite frankly."
+"And really, as sportswriters, you should do a better job than relying on Twitter to write a story, quite frankly."